top of page

 Pedal box felt and why we always replace it

-• Sykes & Sons
+• Writer: Macauley Sykes

 • Nov 1, 2024

-• 1 min read
+• 2 min read

-Recently, a number of our customers have asked us why we replace the pedal box felt, as a standard part of our reconditioning process on all of our pianos before we offer them for sale.
+Recently, a number of our customers have asked us why we replace the pedal box felt as a standard part of our reconditioning process on all of our pianos before we offer them for sale.
+This inquiry reflects a growing awareness among piano enthusiasts regarding the intricate details that contribute to the overall performance and longevity of these cherished instruments.
+The pedal box felt, while often overlooked, plays a crucial role in the functionality of the pedals.

 bottom of page